Gull Lake, Minnesota, USA

 Whether visitors are enjoying a luxurious resort stay or a relaxing outdoor experience, they will share a common interest in nearby attractions.
 Golfers will enjoy over 520 holes of golf at 20 different golf courses.
 Three of the courses are championship courses.
 Hikers will enjoy the Paul Bunyan Trail which is mainly level and is wheelchair accessible.
 Once completed, it will consist of 110 miles.
 The developed portions of the Paul Bunyan Trail are opened hiking, in-line skating, and bicycling.
 In the winter the primary use for the trail is snowmobiling.
 Other places of interest are the Paul Bunyan Land, The Pioneer Village, Crow Wing County Historical Society and Museum, and the Charles A. Lindbergh Historic Site, all located nearby Gull Lake.

 Fishing is most the most noted pastime on Gull Lake.
 Often referred to as one of the best fishing sites in the state of Minnesota, Gull Lake is plentiful in largemouth bass, smallmouth bass, walleye, panfish, and northern pike.
 Along the shores of Gull Lake boaters may spot white-tailed deer, eagles, otters, or even a moose.
 Whether visitors spend the day kayaking, canoeing, or just sunbathing on the beach, they will find that Gull Lake is the ideal vacation retreat.

-Things to do at Gull Lake MN
+Things to Do at Gull Lake

 - Vacation Rentals